zax2002/AppTimeLimiter/README.md

 # AppTimeLimiter
-a too complicated program for limiting the time spent in certain applications on Windows
+A too complicated program for limiting time spent in certain applications on Windows